Table Of Contents

 11. Google Kubernetes Service (GKS) – Managed Kubernetes Service by Google

-GKE provides a managed framework to deploy, manage, and scale containerized apps with Google infrastructure.
+GKE provides a managed framework for deploying, managing, and scaling containerized applications on Google infrastructure.
 Google originally built Kubernetes (as Borg), and its GKS service shows.
 Kubernetes cluster management powers GKS clusters, for example.

 You utilize Kubernetes commands and tools to deploy, run, and manage your containerized applications, set policies, run administrative tasks, and keep track of your workload’s health.
 Some key advantages of GKE are its fast performance, scalability (up to 15,000 nodes), high availability, and multi-zone support.

 In the hosted environment, Google technicians manage essentials like rolling updates.
 Autopilot mode will manage your cluster and infrastructure on your behalf.
-But, you can choose Standard mode, which gives you complete control over cluster management and node configuration.
+However, you can opt for Standard mode, which provides complete control over cluster management and node configuration.

-Note: Should you need a Google-based serverless container orchestration alternative, consider Google Cloud Run.
+Note: If you need an alternative to Google-based serverless container orchestration, consider Google Cloud Run.

 12. Portainer – Universal container management tool